 If you find signs of overheating on your circuit boards, chances are pretty good that your equipment has already stopped functioning properly, or at all.
 Unless you have inhouse electronic repair capabilities, your best course of action is to properly shut down your equipment and remove the unit for repairs.
 Check your warranty to see if the OEM will handle the repairs.

 If the unit is out of warranty, repairs of this kind should be sent to a professional electronic repair service company.
 They should offer free evaluations and a good warranty on their repairs.
 Getting a solid warranty for repairs on an old/legacy board is security!

-About the Author: ACS is an independent industrial electronic repair center providing repair services for printed circuit board repairs, repairs to drives of all types and most all manufacturers including servo drive repairs, AC/DC drives, VFD drives, servo motors, encoders, monitors and touchscreens, PLCs, test equipment, light curtains, and much more.
+About the Author: ACS is an independent industrial electronic repair center providing repair services for printed circuit board repairs, repairs to drives of all types and most all manufacturers including servo drive repairs, AC/DC drives, VFD drives, servo motors, encoders, monitors and touchscreens, PLCs, test equipment, and much more.
 Our customer service team is available to answer your questions and help solve your industrial electronic repair concerns.
 Legacy equipment can be repaired!
 RUSH Service for your electronics is available.
 You can reach ACS by calling 800-605-6419.